 For the System Performance Measures, the CoC Code Filter should be used to filter to a particular CoC.
 Using any other type of CoC filtering will result in incorrect selection of client enrollments.

 Enrollments Reporting Period Filter

 Finally, the Enrollments Reporting Period Filter should be set to “is any time”.

-Once the Report Date Filter and CoC Code Filter are added, the desired date range set, and all filters are set

-  appropriately then any Measure may be added to the Look and should successfully run.
+Once the Report Date Filter and CoC Code Filter are added, the desired date range set, and all filters are set appropriately then any Measure may be added to the Look and should successfully run.

-  Two additional filters have been added to the SPM Filter fields.
-The Agency Filter and Program Type Filter were added to

-  the filter options to allow for more in depth analysis of the System Performance Measures.
-These filters can be used to

-  highlight data from one or more agencies or to filter out program types to identify more specific data as needed.
+Additional filters have been added to the SPM Filter fields.
+The Agency Filter, Agency Status Filter, Program Status Filter, and Program Type Filter were added to the filter options to allow for a more in-depth analysis of the System Performance Measures.
+These filters can be used to highlight data from one or more agencies or to filter out program types to identify more specific data as needed.

 CachingLooker usually stores the information needed for Looks to run quickly.
-This allows someone else wanted to run the

-  exact same Look, without having to wait.
+This allows someone else wanted to run the exact same Look, without having to wait.
 This is known as caching.

 However, caching Looks causes some unexpected behavior when running the System Performance Measures in Looker.
 Specifically, if the System Performance Measures are generated with one date range, the date range is changed and the Look is run again.
 Looker may not understand you are asking for a different date range and uses the cached Look and date range.